Instead of Vesta — comparing Vepp and Vesta panels

 In Vesta, the whole process goes through the console and is described in the documentation.
 In short, you need to connect to a server, install cURL if there isn’t one.
 Then you need to send two commands: a cURL command to download installation wizard script and another one to start the installation.
 It’s not difficult but if you’ve never worked with the console before, the task may seem a bit daunting.

 And now let’s configure Vepp.
 This panel’s feature is that it doesn’t require installation.
-The panel just connects to a server while not storing any files and not using the managed server’s resources.
-It’s convenient and it saves more drive space, RAM and processor power for your websites.
+The panel just connects to fresh server while not storing any files and not using the managed server’s resources.
+It’s convenient and it saves more HDD, RAM and CPU capacity for your websites.
+And if you already have a WordPress website, Vepp will help you quickly move it to a new server, along with the theme and plugins.

 Vepp connection page